fabianmebus/hi.js-HTML-includes/README.md

 ## When to use it and when NOT to

 From my point of view **hi.js** is a fast and easy way to get an *include* functionality in HTML.
-Because of the [browser support](#supported-browsers) (at the moment) and front end performance concerns, for me, it is more a tool for prototyping than to use it in production. [*Static site generators*](http://staticsitegenerators.net) or *server side scripting* will be a better way to get a *include* functionality for your project in production.
+Because of the [browser support](#supported-browsers) (at the moment) and front end performance concerns, for me it is more a tool for prototyping than to use it in production. [*Static site generators*](http://staticsitegenerators.net) or *server side scripting* will be a better way to get a *include* functionality for your project in production.